Site Overlay

 Symptom Management: They specialize in managing acute and chronic symptoms, including pain, dyspnea (shortness of breath), nausea, anxiety, and delirium, for patients with advanced illnesses.

-Goals of Care Discussions: They facilitate meaningful conversations with patients and their families about medical decisions, prognoses, and care preferences, particularly for patients who are critically ill.
+Goals of Care Discussions: They facilitate meaningful conversations with patients and their families about medical decisions, prognoses, and care preferences, especially for critically ill patients.

 Interdisciplinary Teamwork: HPM physicians collaborate with nurses, social workers, chaplains, and other specialists to address the physical, emotional, social, and spiritual needs of patients and their families.